M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 ## What we will try to achieve

 We will place JACK in between ALSA and PulseAudio.
 JACK will provide a professional, low-latency interface and control of your sound card/chip through ALSA.
 This attempts to solve many issues that emerge from PulseAudio being bloatware in regards of audio control.
 Additionally JACK can route the audio signals through any modification software (e.g. EQ) before handing it to the ALSA output, without causing latency problems or disturbances in your audio.
-When successfull, your system will still run PulseAudio but let JACK handle the audio control.
+When successful, your system will still run PulseAudio but let JACK handle the audio control.
 This is extremely user-friendly as you don't have to change anything for your audio applications.
 To sum it up:

 - you can keep using PulseAudio for your applications